tbergeron/spiderman.js/README.md

 spiderman.js
 ============

-This is pretty straightforward, aren't you tired of having to add infinite amounts of <script /> tags at the end of your HTML templates?
+This is pretty straightforward, aren't you tired of having to add infinite amounts of _script_ tags at the end of your HTML templates?

 Cry no more because **spiderman.js** is here to help you!